 - 4 x 3″ squares – for the corners

-- 4 x 3½” squares same colour as the corner squares
+- 4 x 3½” squares the same color as the corner squares

-Put aside the corner squares and the centre square for a moment.
+Put aside the corner squares and the center square for a moment.

 Make 8 half square triangles:

-- Place one dark square over each of the 4 contrasting coloured squares.
+- Place one dark square over each of the 4 contrasting colored squares.

 - Draw a diagonal line on each set of squares

-- Sew a seam line ¼” on either side of the drawn line
+- Sew a seam line ¼” on each side of the drawn line

 - Cut diagonally across the square on the line you drew earlier.